Email FacebookTwitterMenu burgerClose thin

 Naming a Trust as an IRA Beneficiary: Potential Pitfalls

-Here's how to name a trust as beneficiary of an IRA.
+A couple discuss how to name a trust as beneficiary of an IRA.

 Additionally, you will lose the ability for a spouse to roll over the IRA into their own, tax-free – which in turn negates some of the tax benefits.
 If you didn’t designate a trust as the beneficiary and the IRA funds simply rolled over, the tax-advantaged account would grow at a much faster rate.

-Keep in mind that if you name several recipients in the trust, the required disbursements will be calculated based on the oldest beneficiaries’ age.
-(Remember, you are required to begin receiving IRA disbursements at age 70 ½.)
-Also worth noting: Just because a trust is named as the beneficiary of an IRA doesn’t mean the funds are moved into the trust.
+It’s also worth noting that just because a trust is named as the beneficiary of an IRA, that doesn’t mean the funds are moved into the trust.
 In fact, they shouldn’t be.
-Rather, they stay in the IRA to take advantage of the account’s tax benefits until dispersion of the funds begins.
+Rather, they stay in the IRA to take advantage of the account’s tax benefits until distribution of the funds begins.

 To set up a trust as the beneficiary of your IRA, you’ll need to meet with an estate planning attorney with experience in inherited IRAs.
 You also may consider meeting with a specialized tax advisor.

-The Bottom Line
+Bottom Line

 Designating a trust as the beneficiary of your IRA is a viable estate planning option in certain circumstances, such as for those who wish to leave their IRAs to individuals other than their spouse, or those wishing to leave assets to a minor child or disabled heir.
 It’s a complicated process, so work with a qualified professional to make sure it’s done correctly.
+Those who want their IRAs to go to their spouse should simply name that individual as their IRA beneficiary.
+In this case, the spousal rollover benefit far outweighs the control that a trust as a beneficiary affords you.

 Estate Planning Tips